-Malaysia freezes hundreds of bank accounts linked to 1MDB
+Anti-graft unit grills Najib’s former deputy, freezes bank accounts

 Related topics

 Malaysia has frozen hundreds of bank accounts believed to be linked to sovereign wealth fund 1MDB, officials said on Monday, as they stepped up an anti-graft probe that could engulf former prime minister Najib Razak.
+At the same time, the former deputy prime minister was questioned for eight hours as part of the investigation.

 A special government task force investigating a corruption scandal involving 1MDB said it froze 408 bank accounts containing a total 1.1 billion ringgit (US$272 million) last week.